Charles Avison: Influence

 Avison continued the Italian-style tradition, which Francesco Geminiani heavily attributed to his popularity in London.
 In his Concerti Grossi, in particular, he carried on Geminiani's technique of modelling orchestral concertos after sonatas by older composers.
 His Essay on Musical Expression criticised Handel, who was much admired in England at the time.

 Since 1994 the Avison Ensemble of Newcastle has been performing Avison's music using period instruments.

-Newcastle's City Library building which opened in 2009 was named after the composer.
+The new Newcastle City Library building which opened in 2009 was named after the composer.
 The Avison Archive is held at the library.